 Graph API for Office 365

-Cronofy has developed a new integration for connecting Office 365 calendars using Microsoft’s Graph API.
-This will replace Exchange Web Services (EWS) as our preferred integration mechanism in the future.
+Cronofy developed a new integration for connecting Office 365 calendars using Microsoft’s Graph API which was first made available in November 2021.

 Microsoft’s Graph API provides two key benefits:

 - Cronofy can request more granular permissions than EWS, leading to less friction in administrator consent

 - Cronofy can use Teams conferencing as an

 integratedconferencing provider, with no additional end-user authorization required, in the same way Google Meet works for Google Calendars